Burwood Stud is situated on 1500 fertile acres of basalt and limestone country, ideal for the making of champion racehorses.

 Cha Ching Chaching, which became a member of the ‘Hundred Grand Club,’ sold for just $4000, while Designer Style changed hands for only $6000; the other bargain buys were half-brother and sister, Couldntresist ($3000) and Mathilda Diventa ($6000).

 Add to this, the likes of $4000 purchase, Group One juvenile champion and Group One Queensland Derby runner-up Wicked Style (1:55.7; $221,445) and the 2014 Addington (New Zealand) three-year-old winner on debut, Horace Greeley, who cost just $2000 and is trained by the champion horseman, Mark Purdon, who selected him from the Burwood Stud yearling sale draft.

-It has come to be that many potential yearling purchasers make pre-sales inspections of the Burwood Stud stock in their natural environment, at home here.
+Many potential yearling purchasers make pre-sales inspections of the Burwood Stud stock in their natural environment, at home here.
 Others, however, prefer to see the youngsters on auction day.

 Members of the entire Burwood Stud draft each sale are raised right to race right, and the Stud proudly stands by our numerous achievements on the racetrack – we let our horses do the talking for us!

 Burwood Stud is situated at Pittsworth, a comfortable 48km from Toowoomba, at Pittsworth, on the renowned Darling Downs, a comfortable 90-minute drive from Brisbane.